Vinnie Pasquantino Player Props: Royals vs. Nationals

-Vinnie Pasquantino -- .179 average over his past 10 games -- will be in action for the Kansas City Royals versus the Washington Nationals, with Patrick Corbin on the mound, on May 26 at 8:10 PM ET.
+Vinnie Pasquantino -- with an on-base percentage of .256 in his past 10 games, 88 points lower than his season-long percentage -- will be in action for the Kansas City Royals versus the Washington Nationals, with Josiah Gray on the hill, on May 27 at 4:10 PM ET.

-He had three hits (going 3-for-4 with a double and an RBI) in his most recent game against the Tigers.
+In his previous game he had a one-hit showing (1-for-5) against the Nationals.

 Vinnie Pasquantino Game Info & Props vs. the Nationals